madelinegannon/jetson-nano-accessories/tripod-mount/README.md

 ## Assembly Instructions

 1. Print the [jetson_nano_board.stl](https://github.com/madelinegannon/jetson-nano-builds/blob/master/tripod-mount/jetson_nano_board.stl),  [jetson_nano_clips_tripod.stl](https://github.com/madelinegannon/jetson-nano-builds/blob/master/tripod-mount/jetson_nano_clips_tripod.stl), and two [jetson_nano_clip.stl](https://github.com/madelinegannon/jetson-nano-builds/blob/master/garden-utility/jetson_nano_clip.stl) at 20% infill.
-2. the two Jetson Nano Clips into the front of the printed board (this should be a tight fiction fit).
+2. Slide the two Jetson Nano Clips into the front of the printed board (this should be a tight fiction fit).
     - _Note: The front of the board has centered slots and a rougher finish._
 3. Snap your Jetson Nano into the Clips — you should hear a nice click sound.
 4. Slide the two Tripod Clips into the back of the printed board (this should be a tight fiction fit).